 What is glucose?
 It is a form of sugar and is present in foods high in carbohydrates like potatoes, rice, bread, fruit, grains, and sugars.
 Glucose is necessary to the human body, which uses it for energy.
 It’s like the gasoline in a car: it keeps us going just as gas keeps a car going.

 Get checked for diabetes

 When a person has diabetes, the pancreas, which makes insulin, the hormone that helps move glucose into the body’s cells, no longer works properly.
 The diabetic’s cells are no longer able to absorb the right amount of glucose.

-Diabetes must be managed carefully, since too much glucose in the blood can create loss of feeling in hands and feet, and eventually lead to amputations.
+Diabetes must be managed carefully since too much glucose in the blood can create a loss of feeling in hands and feet, and eventually lead to amputations.
 Other long-term consequences of a high glucose level can include blindness, high blood pressure, and heart and kidney failure.

 Keep your glucose level under control

 Fortunately, we live in a time when insulin and other treatments are available.
 If the level of glucose in the blood can’t be controlled with exercise and diet, a doctor can prescribe insulin to take the place of the insulin the body can no longer make or absorb.

 Essential to good blood sugar control is a glucose monitor, which your doctor will prescribe.
 The glucose monitor requires a tiny amount of blood, taken from the finger or some other site with a very small lancet.
 People get accustomed to doing this quickly, difficult as it sounds at first.

 Every three months or so, your doctor will take a fasting blood sugar – blood taken in the morning before you eat -and test it to see how much sugar has been in your blood over that period of time.
 This is called the Hemoglobin A1C test.